Tripmate-Your-tour-comapnion/FRONT-END-WEBSITE-/README.md

 ### Pull Requests and Commit Messages:
 - When merging a feature branch into the `test` branch, team members must create a pull request.
 - The pull request title should succinctly describe the feature or task being merged.
-- Commit messages accompanying the pull request must be meaningful and descriptive, providing clear information about the changes made.
+- Commit messages accompanying the pull request must be meaningful and descriptive, providing clear information about the changes made...